psalaberria002/jenkins-plugins-resolver/README.md

 The working directory can be configured via `-working-dir` flag.
 This directory will be used for different purposes (see #working-directories).

+### Output directory

+The downloaded list of plugins will be copied to the output directory specified via `-output-dir` flag (defaults to the `JENKINS_HOME/plugins` folder).

 ### Input

-The list of plugins can be provided via `-input` flag (defaults to the relative `plugins.json` file).
+The list of plugins can be provided via `-input` flag (defaults to the relative `plugins.json.lock` file).
 It must follow the following schema:

 ```
 {